-Candidates will spend time in a local school interacting with a class and be observed on how they engage with learners throughout the experience.
+Candidates will spend time in a local school interacting with a class through the delivery of a story of their choice.
+Candidates and be observed on how they engage with learners throughout the delivery.

 Stage 2 - formal interview

-Candidates will be asked to complete a Maths and English indicative test and complete a formal panel interview with the Teaching School lead, School Direct coordinator and local Head Teacher.
+Candidates will be asked to complete a priorities task, present their choice of story and complete a formal panel interview with the Teaching School lead, School Direct coordinator and local senior leader.

 How school placements work